Demographics of Quebec

-The demographics of Quebec constitutes a complex and sensitive issue, especially as it relates to the National question.
-Quebec is the only province in Canada to feature a francophone (French-speaking) majority, and where anglophones (English-speakers) constitute an officially recognized minority group.
+The demographics of Quebec constitutes a complex and sensitive issue, especially as it relates to the national question.
+Quebec is the only one of Canada's provinces to feature a Francophone (French-speaking) majority, and where anglophones (English-speakers) constitute an officially recognized minority group.
 According to the 2011 census, French is spoken by more than 85.5% of the population while this number rises to 88% for children under 15 years old.
-According to the 2011 census, 95% of Quebec are able to conduct a conversation in French, with less than 5% of the population not able to speak French.
+According to the 2011 census, 95% of Quebec's people are able to conduct a conversation in French, with less than 5% of the population not able to speak French.